ktraunmueller/Compositor/README.md

 # Welcome to the Compositor Product Roadmap

 Note that this GitHub repository is a bit unusual in that it does not contain any source code.
-It's purpose is solely for **issue tracking**.
+Its purpose is solely for **issue tracking**.
 The idea is to have the complete list of all known bugs, issues, and possible improvements out in public, accessible to anybody.

 ### Issues